 Via dei Condotti

-At the bottom of the stairs begins Rome’s most elegant shopping street Via dei Condotti, lined with smart shops with exclusive products.
+At the bottom of the stairs begins Rome’s most elegant shopping street Via dei Condotti with smart shops that sell exclusive products.

 The Eternal City is an elegant city: in addition to everything else Rome has one of the most elegant shopping areas in the world.

 But what are these nuns looking for in their bags?

 Then, like all others, I went and threw my coin in the Fontana di Trevi.
 I did it last time in Rome and the time before that…